Mirzasalman11/SONAR-Rock-vs-Mine/README.md

 ## Usage
 Clone this repository to your local machine.
-Ensure you have the pre-trained logistic regression model ('model.pkl') in the same directory as the script ('diabetes_prediction.py').
+Ensure you have the pre-trained logistic regression model ('logistic_regression_model.pkl') in the same directory as the script ('diabetes_prediction.py').
 Open a command prompt or terminal and navigate to the directory where the script is located.
 Run the script with the --value argument followed by a comma-separated list of feature values that you want to classify.
 ## For example: